-When the polyacene becomes ever longer there is an even greater enhancement of resonance, with a preference for unpairing to appear at a ring at or near the center.
-(If for a polyacene of $n$ hexagons, the 2 unpaired sites are placed in the $m^{th}$ ring ($m\leq n$) then instead of 1 conjugated 6-cycle there arise 2, and instead of $n+1$ neighbor-paired resonance structures, there occur $m(n-m+1)$).
+As a polyacene becomes ever longer, there is an ever greater enhancement of resonances, with a preference for unpairing to appear at a ring at or near the center.
+(If for a polyacene of $n$ hexagons, the 2 unpaired sites are placed in the $m^{th}$ ring ($m\leq n$), then instead of 1 Clar-sextet \cite{clar,debklein} there arise 2, and instead of $n+1$ neighbor-paired resonance structures, there occur $m(n-m+1)$).
 The $\pi$-bond orders to the central charged C atoms should diminish and give longer bonds.
 Moreover, with negatively charged C atoms (participating less so in the rest of the $\pi$-system), one might anticipate $sp^3$ hybridization (with an accompanying bond angle distortion, so that the end rings of anthracene are no longer co-planar).
 This distortion might also reasonably arise from the attraction between the negatively charged C atoms and the positively charged Li atoms.
 For higher polyacenes, the interruption of the $\pi$-network then again facilitates resonance to the two separated pieces best when the added electrons are near the center.